 Which building made the most sensation?
 Saarinen's retrospective displays TV coverage back then from every station.
 Today interviewed Saarinen's wife, Aline, an early champion as art critic for The New York Times.
 The terminal's central mushroom at JFK still has iconic status, and a photo of its connecting tunnel still packs a thrill.
 Yet today tourists line up around the block for the Guggenheim, come good or bad exhibition, rain or shine.
 Saarinen's legacy stands empty, not integrated after all into JetBlue's new terminal, its future uncertain.

 Not that anyone looks forward to airports these days, between endless delays and "security theater."
 However, Saarinen took his hits from the start.
 If Wright is almost a synonym for confrontational, Saarinen was all too accommodating.
-Along with the organic forms of TWA, Dulles, and Yale's hockey rink, he happily designed a plain black slab for CBS and blue glass for General Motors and IBM.
+Along with the organic forms of TWA, Dulles, and Yale's hockey rink, he happily designed "Black Rock," the plain black slab for CBS, and blue glass for General Motors and IBM.
 His tulip chairs and tables sprang up everywhere, from stores to Star Trek, and his commissions had a way of getting built.
 And he did break with the grid, with curved forms that definitely do not follow function.

 TWA notwithstanding, the Museum of the City of New York makes a curious choice for a retrospective.
 Born in Finland, Saarinen grew up in Michigan, where his father taught and where he lived to age thirty, with a break for studies at Yale and a year or two abroad.
 Then came wartime work for the federal government.
 In the optimistic decade that followed, he designed two embassies overseas as a display of American values.
 Perhaps his entire work was about modernity as a brand.
 He left his largest and deepest panes of blue glass for Big Blue.